-The Charm of Making spoken by Merlin & Morgana is an attempt at Old Irish that translates to: "Serpent's breath, charm of death and life, thy omen of making."
+The Charm of Making spoken by Merlin and Morgana, is an attempt at Old Irish that translates to: "Serpent's breath, charm of death and life, thy omen of making."
 The phonetic rendering, as spoken in the movie, is: /ana:l nathrakh, u:rth va:s bethud, dokhje:l djenve:/.
-In Irish, the phrase is: 'An?il nathrach, ortha bh?is bheatha, do thuar dhéanamh', which is pronounced similarly but not exactly as in the movie.
+In Irish, the phrase is: 'Anáil nathrach, ortha bháis bheatha, do thuar dhéanamh', which is pronounced similarly, but not exactly as in the movie.

-The initial fight scene in the movie had to be filmed three times.
-It was filmed at night and the first two times, all the film came out underexposed due to a fault in the exposure meter.
+The initial fight scene had to be filmed 3 times.
+It was filmed at night, and all of the film came out underexposed the first 2 times due to a fault in the exposure meter.
 The cameraman had a nervous breakdown over the issue and quit.

-The names of the 25 knights inscribed on the Winchester Round Table are given as: Galahad, Lancelot du Lac, Gawain, Percivale, Lionell, Bors de Ganis, Kay, Tristram de Lyones, Gareth, Bedivere, Bleoberis, La Cote Male Taile, Lucan, Palomedes, Lamorak, Safer, Pelleas, Hector de Maris, Dagonet, Degore, Brunor le Noir, Le Bel Desconneu, Alymere, and Mordred.
+The names of the 25 knights inscribed on the Winchester Round Table are: Galahad, Lancelot du Lac, Gawain, Percivale, Lionell, Bors de Ganis, Kay, Tristram de Lyones, Gareth, Bedivere, Bleoberis, La Cote Male Taile, Lucan, Palomedes, Lamorak, Safer, Pelleas, Hector de Maris, Dagonet, Degore, Brunor le Noir, Le Bel Desconneu, Alymere, and Mordred.

 Before the final battle, Arthur's knights are camped around a "Stonehenge" like formation on a hill.
 The rocks were fake and part of the set.
 According to John Boorman, some American tourists were driving by down below and saw the formation.
 Thinking they were real, the tourists hiked up the hill, and Boorman had to explain to them that they were not real, but part of a movie set.